 Microsoft Corporation’s success as a global computer technology company is founded on the fulfillment of its mission statement and vision statement.
 The vision statement directs the development of the business toward a desired future condition.
 Microsoft’s vision statement includes what the company can do for individual and organizational customers.
 On the other hand, a company’s mission statement presents the general strategic approach to grow the business and reach the corporate vision.
 Microsoft’s mission statement specifies what the business aims to do to empower its customers.
 In this case, the corporate mission is strongly aligned with the vision statement.

 Microsoft’s vision statement and mission statement emphasize empowerment that the company’s products can provide to its customers.
-In this case, the mission statement directly reflects the vision statement of Microsoft’s computer and software business.
+In this case, the corporate mission statement directly reflects the corporate vision statement of Microsoft’s computer and software business.

 Microsoft’s Vision Statement